 Fire Controlmen are highly trained in electronics and the mechanics of modern weaponry.
-Modern Naval weaponry is linked to computers and software programs, and require lots of maintenance when onboard a ship exposed to saltwater and the elements.
+Modern Naval weaponry is linked to computers and software programs and requires lots of maintenance when onboard a ship exposed to saltwater and the elements.

-A Fire Controlmen is responsible for ensuring that weapons firing systems are fully operational and able to defend assets or attack targets as required.
+A Fire Controlman is responsible for ensuring that weapons firing systems are fully operational and able to defend assets or attack targets as required.

 The Navy Enlisted Classification (NEC) system supplements the enlisted rating structure in identifying personnel on active or inactive duty and billets in manpower authorizations.
 NEC codes identify a non-rating wide skill, knowledge, aptitude, or qualification that must be documented to identify both people and billets for management purposes.